 Birmingham is in lockdown.
 You can’t invite anyone into your house or visit another home.
 But you can meet the same folks in a pub.
-Seemingly, today, about 25% of Britain is some form of covid limitation.
+Seemingly, today, about 25% of Britain is engulfed by some form of covid restriction.

 I go out.
 Not out of the city though.
 The 500 acres of The Lickey Hills is still within urban boundaries and consists of deep rolling hills and little valleys of hardwood.

 To circumnavigate them is to walk seven miles.
 The air is crisp, the autumn light slants through the foliage.
 A mad spaniel, just off the leash, goes haywire with her nose right down into the undergrowth.
 She’s in doggie heaven.

 The leaves aren’t dropping yet.
 It’s too early and we haven’t had a real cold snap.
 But the acorns are bombarding us as we follow an old drove road, the route that cattlemen took to push their herds to market for centuries.
 Maybe they used the famous Birmingham Bull Ring- now the site of a well-heeled shopping mall.